 "We had the capacity to process a limited number of orders.
 When they started to grow, we were forced to take on more staff and modify some of the processes.
 What we were really looking to do, though, was improve the efficiency of our entire supply chain.
-It was then that we seriously thought about implementing a warehouse management system (WMS)," explains Jordi Colilles, Digital Director of Motocard.
+It was then that we seriously thought about implementing a warehouse manage-

+Motocard leveraged the implementation of Easy WMS to transform its warehouse physically and improve all its supply chain operations ment system (WMS)," explains Jordi Colilles, Digital Director of Motocard.
 The company opted for Easy WMS, the WMS by Mecalux, together with two modules that enable it to manage the storage circumstances dictated by omnichannel retailing.